olubunmialegbeleye/olubunmialegbeleye/README.md

 You can find me on [![Twitter][1.2]][1], or on [![LinkedIn][2.2]][2].

 ### - ⚡ Fun fact:
  > A programmer's life has only two phases.
 He is either shooting zombies or creating them.
+Well, sometimes, he is the zombie.

 <!-- Icons -->